opensearch-project/security/README.md

 # OpenSearch Security

 OpenSearch Security is an OpenSearch plugin that offers encryption, authentication, and authorization.
 When combined with OpenSearch Security-Advanced Modules, it supports authentication via Active Directory, LDAP, Kerberos, JSON web tokens, SAML, OpenID and more.
 It includes fine grained role-based access control to indices, documents and fields.
-It also provides multi-tenancy support in Kibana.
+It also provides multi-tenancy support in OpenSearch Dashboards.

 ## Features provided by Security